-Module Credits Module Type
+Module Credits Module Type 7

 Level 7

-Self-Directed Research 60 М
+Self-Directed Research 60 M

-Research Design and Analysis 0 М

-Clinical Psychology and Clinical Neuropsychology 40 М
+Clinical Psychology and Clinical Neuropsychology 30 М

 Psychology Placement 0 М

-Educational Psychology 40 М
+Educational Psychology 30 М

-Health Psychology 40 0
+Health Psychology 30 М

-Forensic Psychology 40 0
+Forensic Psychology 30 М

-Optional modules available in any year will be communicated to you prior to your enrolment to facilitate module choice.
-Some optional modules may not run in every year of study, and the availability of optional modules depends on the level of student demand, the availability of specialist staff and timetabling constraints.
-In addition, we regularly review our curriculum to ensure it is up-to-date, relevant, draws on the latest research and addresses contemporary issues.
+We regularly review our curriculum to ensure it is up-to-date, relevant, draws on the latest research and addresses contemporary issues.
 As a result, the modules we offer may change over the course of your degree.